StochasticBiology/mito-agents/README.md

 `gcc mito-agents.c -lm -o mito-agents.ce`

 The code parallelises over experiments, taking command-line parameters to specify several parameters.
-In order, these are cell width, cell depth, number of mitochondria (max 1000), and how many simulation elements correspond to 1μm.
+In order, these are cell width, cell depth, number of mitochondria (max 1000), and how many simulation elements correspond to 1μm, the experiment to run (see below), and (for some experiments) a motion scale parameter.

+The label determining the experiment to run is a little complicated at the moment thanks to the chronology of the project.
+We'll simplify this in future.

+(0) uniform mitos, uniform consumption; (1) uniform mitos, clustered consumption; (-1) uniform mitos, fibrous consumption; (2) clustered mitos, uniform consumption; (3) clustered mitos, clustered consumption; (-3) clustered mitos, fibrous consumption; (4) mobile-1 mitos, uniform consumption; (5) mobile-1 mitos, clustered consumption; (-5) mobile-1 mitos, fibrous consumption; (6) mobile-2 mitos, uniform consumption; (7) mobile-2 mitos, clustered consumption; (-7) mobile-2 mitos, fibrous consumption; (8) mobile-3 mitos, uniform consumption; (9) mobile-3 mitos, clustered consumption; (-9) mobile-3 mitos, fibrous consumption.

+mobile-1 means ATP-dependent diffusion; mobile-2 means directed down the ATP gradient; mobile-3 means ATP-independent diffusion.
+These three cases require a motion parameter scaling either the diffusion kernel or the gradient influence on motion.

 For example:

-`./mito-agents.ce 50 10 100 2`
+`./mito-agents.ce 50 10 100 2 -9 0.0125`

 runs the default case of a 50x50x10μm cell with 100 mitochondria and simulation elements of width 0.5μm.
+The experiment run is ATP-independent mitochondrial diffusion with fibrous ATP consumption [-9], with a motion parameter of 0.0125 giving the scale of the diffusion kernel.
+See `run.sh` for the default parameterisations used in the project.